samimagine/advance_kanban_joby/README.md

 - **Deployment URL**: [https://samimagine.github.io/joby_aviation/](https://samimagine.github.io/joby_aviation/)
 - **Static Build Location**: The static files are located in the `docs` folder of the repository, which is used as the source for the GitHub Pages deployment.
 - **Deployment Tool**: Used `gh-pages` for an automated deployment process.

-To deploy changes:
-1. Run the build command:
-   npm run build
-2. Copy the build output to the `docs` folder: cp -R build/ docs/
-3. Commit and push the changes to the repository: git add . && git commit -m "Update deployment" && git push

 ---

 ## 🔮 Future Enhancements (Additional)

 - **🚀 Backend Integration with GraphQL**:
   - Have a backend service deployed online, utilizing **GraphQL** with **Apollo Server**, to enable efficient and seamless data fetching.
   This will involve creating a schema to represent the Kanban data structure and defining resolvers to handle specific queries and mutations.
 By integrating this backend, the application will leverage the power of GraphQL to fetch only the necessary data, simplify complex data operations, and enhance scalability.

 - **📦 Component Unification**:
   - Refactor and simplify reusable components such as titles, selects, tooltips, buttons and inputs for consistency.